 Dogs who have the “typical” form of Addison’s disease are also deficient in aldosterone.
 Since aldosterone normally excretes potassium and conserves sodium, dogs who lack aldosterone will have high blood potassium and low blood sodium.
 This typically shows up on routine bloodwork.
 Thus, diagnosing this aspect of Addison’s disease does not usually require specialized testing.

-What is the treatment for Addison’s disease?
+What is the treatment for Addison’s disease in dogs?

 For a patient like Annie, who presents in a crisis, Addison’s disease can be life threatening.
 The initial focus of treatment is to stabilize the patient.